RobinBobin/simple-common-utils/README.md

   Enumerates the fields of the given argument with `Object.entries()` and returns a string based on the result.
 Returns the given argument if it has no enumerable entries.

+- getRandomColor()

+  Returns a random color in the form "#RRGGBB".

  - objectToArray()

     Converts `object` to an array and returns it.
 Nested objects are **not** parsed.